PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

     5. usb_speed: speed of USB transfer ("full" or "high")

 ## revShort_2_numeric <- function(x)
 Function to reverse byte order and generate numeric vector.
+In the input vector, bytes are grouped in pairs in the LSB-MSB order.

 INPUTS:

 * x: a vector of bytes as returned by a Java byte buffer interpreted as an array using .jevalArray()

-# OUTPUTS:
+OUTPUTS:

 * a numeric vector where each value is from a pair of bytes grouped in reverse order to build a word that is converted to numeric.